 2. Check for any stuck file restores or virtual machines that do not show up in the web interface.
 You can destroy these as long as they are not in use.

-3. Check the agent version and if possible, upgrade the agent.
+3. Check the agent version.

 5. Check the used storage on the Datto appliance.
 If it is 85% of total capacity or higher, you may find increased reliability by freeing up space.
 Also see: Backup skipped due to not enough free space.